 Yes.
 GRE scores are required for admissions decisions in the EPET program.
 They serve as one of many pieces of information used in our decision-making and are not used as the sole basis for admissions decisions.
 Please see the APPLY page for more information.

 Are there special application requirements for international students?

 Yes, there are some special items that you should be aware of.
-Go to International Applicants.
+Go to the Resouces page and International Applicants.

 What are the educational requirements for admission?

-There are no specific requirements beyond a bachelor’s degree (at least), outstanding credentials and/or achievements, and strong recommendations from those who understand the promise and demands of doctoral study.
+There are no specific requirements beyond a bachelor’s degree, outstanding credentials and/or achievements, and strong recommendations from those who understand the promise and demands of doctoral study.
 Most of our successful applicants do not come directly out of their undergraduate education into our program, but some do.
 Many have teaching experience or other relevant educational experience (other than being a student) which is a strong advantage in becoming an educational researcher but is not a requirement for admission.
-This is significant for those applying to the Hybrid program.
-Many applicants have master's degrees in related fields.

 When will I find out if I am accepted?

 Typically, applicants for both the on-campus and hybrid modes hear by March 1 regarding whether or not they have been accepted to the program.